fylgja/fylgja-flex-grid/README.md

 [![NPM version](https://img.shields.io/npm/v/@fylgja/flex-grid.svg)](https://www.npmjs.org/package/@fylgja/flex-grid)

-> This one of our legacy grids following the more static column approuch used by many.
+> This our legacy grid following the more static column approach used by many.
 >
 > We moved to a more flexible approach with the [Auto Grid](https://fylgja.dev/components/auto-grid/),
 > that follows a content based approach instead.